 Cleaning unwanted noise with WNS

 WNS Waves Noise Suppressor is a real-time noise reduction plugin for cleaning dialogue tracks.
-Unsurpassed for noise suppression on both indoor and location recordings with constant or modulating environment noise, WNS was precision-engineered to reduce noise from dialogue, narration, voice-overs and broadcast, with minimal artefacts.
+Unsurpassed for noise suppression on both indoor and location recordings with constant or modulating environment noise, WNS was precision-engineered to reduce noise from a dialogue, narration, voice-overs, and broadcast, with minimal artifacts.
 WNS features six adjustable bands and a large graphic display which helps you identify problem frequencies, plus an exclusive “Suggest” feature which uses cutting-edge technology to analyze signal noise, then automatically adjust the plugin parameters to provide an optimized starting point.

 WNS in action